 We recommend putting your primary conversion event on your core pages, like the Home, About, and Contact pages.
 Then you can layer in your secondary conversion events.

-For example, you would have “Book my free consult” on the core pages.
-Then you could put an alert bar on your site that offers the downloadable checklist in return for their email address.
+For example, you would have “Book My Free Consult” on the core pages.
+Then you could put an alert bar on your site that offers a downloadable checklist in return for their email address.
 This is a low-barrier way for customers to engage with you (and for you to generate leads) if they aren’t yet ready to schedule their consultation.

 Call to action tips: